jpscaletti/hecto/README.md

 ## How it works

-The content of the files inside the project template are copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.** (you can change that with the `render` setting).
+The content of the files inside the project template are copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.** (you can customize that with the `render_as` setting).
 In that case, the templating engine is used to render them.

 A slightly customized Jinja2 templates are used.
 The main difference is that variables are referenced with ``[[ name ]]`` instead of